310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p2.md

 {% img /img/es/eventstory/meteorimpact/firsthalfch17_1.jpg %}

 {% bubble Madara %}
-Well… Relatedly, I had promised to cure my sister from her disease before making my wish, and… it ended up with my sister calling me a liar, and hating me for it.
+Well… Relatedly, I had promised to cure my sister from her disease before making my wish, aaand… it ended up with my sister calling me a liar, and hating me for it.

-I made her hope for a way out but betrayed that trust, and made her fall further into despair instead… so it’s no surprise she acted that way towards me.
+I made her hope for a way out but betrayed that trust, and made her fall deeper into despair instead… so it’s no surprise she acted that way towards me.

-I may have lost my faith then, but there’s still many, many people who believe him to be a God.
+I may have lost my faith then, but there’s still many, maaany people who believe him to be a God.

 Even now, this fantasy is only getting stronger, and more stable.

 I want you to be aware of this, and ask you to stop yourself from getting involved, please.

-Because Kanata-san tried to grant your wish, I researched and learned everything about you, and what I understood from my research is that you really are just a regular, naive, good kid.
+Because Kanata-san tried to grant your wish, I researched and learned everything about you, and what I understood from my research is that you really are just a regular, naïve, good kid.

 You don’t get any rewards for your hard work, yet you don’t fret over it… you’re ignored and bullied all the time, yet you hold no grudges… You work hard, to the best of your ability, to make your dreams come true.